Garfield County, CO · Probate Cost

 Probate Overview for Garfield County, Colorado

-Garfield County's population of approximately 60,061 places it in the upper quarter of jurisdictions by population, in the suburban tier where probate volume has grown alongside residential development.
 The Garfield County Probate Court in Glenwood Springs processes a moderate number of estate filings, and cases often move more efficiently here than in the state's busiest courts.
+The typical probate timeline runs 6-12 months.

 Filing Fees and Court Costs in Garfield County